From Engineering Diagrams to Graphs: Digitizing P&IDs with Transformers: Methods

-The first step in this process is detecting symbols.
-An improved Faster R-CNN \cite{Li.2021} approach is trained to do this.
-The patching and merging of the input data is done as described in \cref{sec:relationformer}.
+\paragraph{Symbol Detection} An improved Faster R-CNN \cite{Li.2021} is used for symbol detection, with patching and merging done as described in \cref{sec:relationformer}.
 Because no graph structure is considered by this object detector, the classes for crossings, ankles and border nodes do not exist.